josemorista/cache-service-lib/README.md

 			host: "localhost",
 			port: 6379
 }));
 cacheService.chooseStrategy("redis");
 cacheService.set("key", "value", 30);  // Will expire cache entry in 30s
 ```

+### Notes

+The first strategy registered will be automatically marked as the currentStrategy.

 ### Methods available